Maurice Wiles

 Maurice Frank Wiles, FBA (17 October 1923 – 3 June 2005) was an Anglican priest and academic.
-He was Regius Professor of Divinity at the University of Oxford for 21 years, from 1970 to 1991.
+He was the Regius Professor of Divinity at the University of Oxford from 1970 to 1991.

 Life and academic career

 Wiles was educated at the Tonbridge School in Kent.
 He was awarded a scholarship at Christ's College, Cambridge, but his studies were interrupted by the war.
-He and his brother, Christopher John Wiles (1919-2014), were sent early in February 1942 to learn Japanese and cryptography at the secret Bedford Japanese School run by Captain Oswald Tuck RN.
+He and his brother, Christopher John Wiles (1919–2014), were sent early in February 1942 to learn Japanese and cryptography at the secret Bedford Japanese School run by Captain Oswald Tuck RN.
 Both of them did well on the course and were posted to Bletchley Park.
 After a year in the Japanese Military Attaché section, Maurice became joint chief translator in the Japanese Forces section, while Christopher became chief translator in the Japanese military attaché section.
 After the war he returned to Christ's College and then continued his studies at Ridley Hall.

 After ordination in 1950 he spent two years as curate at St George's, Stockport, but then returned to Ridley Hall as chaplain.
 From 1955 to 1959 he was a lecturer in New Testament Studies at the University of Ibadan, Nigeria.
 He again returned to Cambridge as dean of Clare College and university lecturer in early Christian doctrine.
 Before moving to Oxford as Regius Professor of Divinity he spent three years from 1967 to 1970 as professor of Christian doctrine at King's College London.

 Wiles served as a director of the four-yearly Oxford International Conference on Patristic Studies from 1971 until 1999.

 He was appointed a Fellow of King's College London in 1972 and Fellow of the British Academy in 1981.